1. How can I apply for an Australian visa or Australian citizenship?

 12. How long will it take to process my application for an Australian visa or Australian citizenship?

-- whether you have provided all necessary supporting document when you lodge your application;
+- whether you have provided all necessary supporting documents when you lodge your application;

 - how accurately and how promptly you respond to any requests for additional information;

 - how long it takes to complete any required checks on information you have provided to support your application

 - how long it takes to receive additional information from external parties, particularly in relation to health, character and national security requirements.

 For a detailed list of processing times, see our global visa and citizenship processing times

 13. Do I need a visa label in my passport to enter Australia?